thecodingmachine/react-native-boilerplate/docs/beta builds.md

 Answer `n`, and retry previous steps with a correct Apple ID and password.
 Make sure you are connected to internet.

-If the `fastlane init` process is stuck when running `bundle install` it may mean that `bundle install` is asking for root permissions.
-You can stop the process and retry again with `sudo fastlane init`, however you will need to change back ownership of the generated files to your user when it finishes (`sudo chown <your-user> <files>`).

 * If your account has multiple teams in the App Store Connect, you may have this question: `Multiple App Store Connect teams found, please enter the number of the team you want to use:`
   * Select the right team
 * If your account has multiple teams in the Developer Portal, you may have this question: `Multiple teams found on the Developer Portal, please enter the number of the team you want to use:`